-Reports are emerging that Game’s star former football recruit has quit the party just over a week before the state election.
+Updated: Sarah Game’s star former football recruit has spoken out on why he quit her party just over a week before the state election.
+He said there were “many straws to break the camel’s back” in the duo’s relationship.

 News has emerged that Sarah Game’s Fair Go Party has lost its star candidate in the upper house and he was expected to instead stand as an independent.